Pelendones/MADE-project/project/project-plan.md

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
 Understanding the influences in bicycle accidents can us help identifying the possible dangers and correlations.
-The data from the Datasources only describe the condition of the road and not the current weather.
+The data from the first Datasources only describe the condition of the road and not the current weather.
-I want to combine this data with a dataset of current weather in the hour of the bicycle accident and see if there is a correlation with the severity.
+I want to combine this data with a dataset of current weather in the month of the bicycle accident and see if there is a correlation with the amount of accidents.
-I also want to see if there is a link with bicycle accidents and the condition of the weather.

 ## Datasources